Bri-gid/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to the owner,group owner and others of the file hello
+ gives all permissions to other users with none to owner and group